alxhghs/cy-automation-library/README.md

 tools should typically just need to write some small functions for their specific use case and perhaps load some data into a specified format in Excel.

-To dive into the tools, navigate into cyautomation and then select the relavant folder.
+To dive into the tools, navigate into cyautomation and then select the relevant folder.
 A brief description of each tool is below, but more detailed read me files exist for each product in their respective folders.

 ## Table of Contents